Safeguarding

 Undertaking Activities in Your Own Home and Lone Working

-When undertaking activities associated with the Church in your own home and/or lone working this additional safeguarding guidance should be followed.
+You should follow this additional safeguarding guidance when undertaking activities associated with the Church in your own home and/or lone working.

 Additional support

-The Diocese of Blackburn’s safeguarding pages contain vital links and information including contact details for the Diocesan Safeguarding Advisor (DSA), Sharon Hassall and her team, who advise our PSO.
+The Diocese of Blackburn’s safeguarding pages contain important links and information.
+These include contact details for the Diocesan Safeguarding Advisor (DSA), Catherine Smith and her team, who advise our PSO.

 If you are concerned that a child or adult has been harmed or may be at risk of harm and have been unable to contact our PSO please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.

 We understand reporting abuse may be very difficult and that not everyone may want to contact the PSO or Diocesan Safeguarding Team.
-Below is a list of other agencies that are available to assist either on a 24-hour basis or through specialist helplines and services:
+Therefore please find below a list of other agencies that are available to assist through specialist helplines and services:

 NSPCC Child Protection Helpline: 0808 800 5000 (lines free and open 24 hours).
 Phone if you are worried about a child.